mjc-gh/message_verifier/README.md

 [MessageEncryptor](
 http://api.rubyonrails.org/classes/ActiveSupport/MessageEncryptor.html).

+In a nutshell, this library provides several simple interfaces for signing and encrypting messages.
+These interfaces are useful when securely implementing various web application features like session cookies or signed URL tokens.

-This library handles all the formatting, encoding and cryptography It does not handle serialization aspects.
+This library handles all the formatting, encoding and cryptography.
+It does not handle serialization aspects.
 The idea is to input and output raw strings to and from this library and handle serialization on another layer.